 Photo: Sport Singapore

-Here are a few convenient workout options that we can get started on anytime, at our own pace, right from home.
+Here are a few convenient workout options that you can get started:

-1) One-leg stands to strengthen those leg muscles and get rid of flabby thighs
+1) One-leg stands to strengthen leg muscles and get rid of flabby thighs

 What is the one-leg stand exercise?